 African Union for the Blind (relating to persons with disabilities)

 Here is a short list of downloadable content and information about the South African Copyright Amendment Bill.

 COPYRIGHT AMENDMENT BILL (Draft 4.2)

-Current draft as of November 2018 of the proposed Copyright Amendment bill with Fair Use replacing Fair Dealing (clause 13, page 18).
+Final version of the proposed Copyright Amendment bill with Fair Use replacing Fair Dealing (clause 13, page 12).
 ReCreate South Africa supports this draft bill for enactment into law.

 Fair Use in South Africa

 Interviews on the importance of adopting Fair Use in South Africa with university students, publishers, film and media industry representatives, documentary film makers, librarians, free knowledge contributors, and disability activists.

 A video produced by Creationistas - Australian Copyright Is Broken (3 November 2013) effectively illustrates the difference between Fair Use and Fair Dealing and how it impacts both consumers and producers of creative content.
 Australia has similar Fair Dealing regulations as South Africa making this video useful to understanding the situation in South Africa as well.